 Other legislative coverage for casual staff

-Employers should also be aware that other parts of legislation will apply to all staff, including casuals.
-These include:
+Employers should also be aware that other parts of legislation will apply to all staff – as well as casuals – and include:

 - Equal Opportunity legislation Fair Work Act – most notably the Unfair Dismissal and General Protections sections